 For that, Bush asks for research that is pulled away from administrative demands–whether in the university or in a company or in government.
 That’s perhaps why university research is seen as “extramural,” that faculty asked to be “released from official duties” to conduct it, and it is set up “outside” normal activities (apart from the efforts of university patent policy drafters to make extramural research appear to be “in the scope and course of employment” when all of the markings of such research is that it is anything but in the scope and course of employment”).
 Get the university research outside of the establishment’s reasoning about research.
 Get industrial research outside of the establishment’s focus on products and earnings.
 Get government research outside the political demands of government.
 There’s plenty of research that can be within these centers of establishment status quo.
 It was not Bush’s objective to suppress that research.
 His agenda was to create a new space in which the von Neumanns could operate without having to beg for money, without having to couch their ideas in whatever call for proposals some government officer had decided was the worthy theme of the year’s available research funding.
 If it worked for military technology, why could it not also work for medicine?
 And if for medicine, why not for communications?
 And if for these, then for other areas as well.

 We don’t have that government mechanism for innovation proposed by Vannevar Bush.
 Instead, we have programs built around a linear model of research that most everyone apparently denies is workable (except for university patent administrators, who are fixated on it because the rhetoric of university patent ownership is now built on the linear model).
-Instead, we have Bush described as the key proponent for the linear model (he wasn’t, he didn’t propone such a model) and what he did propone is nearly lost.
+Instead, we have what Bush described as the key proponent for the linear model (he didn’t propose a linear model) and what he did propose is nearly lost.
 What Bush was able to do during the war he imagined could also be done in peace time, in civilian contexts.
 It would take money, special leadership, and an organization that was both freedom-loving and accountable for its actions.
 Bush got an organization with money, but he could not get the leadership he imagined or the structure of accountability that kept the organization out of range of political appointees.
 So we have the National Science Foundation instead.
 Yes, the NSF plays a valuable role.
 But it is not the role that Bush imagined, not the methods that Bush found were successful, not what was possible by way of innovation built from frontier knowledge of science along with conventional knowledge along with the ability to build new things.

 Kraemer characterizes Bush’s vision as one of “closed science” to be developed by “elites” pursuing platonic ideals of transcendent forms.
 I don’t see that in Bush’s writings, other than at the frontiers of science–at the unknown–unlike at the frontiers of geography, one has to be driven by something other than money, market, or reason.
 Bush expected that people would use frontier science in unexpected ways, bringing it to areas other than the one in which a finding was made.
 Such shifts would happen because people with special insight were given the freedom from other tasks to explore the taboos of their disciplines and beyond.
 Bush based his expectations on “confidence” among individuals rather than on “systems” that enforced proper research behaviors.